 In 2016, the National Academies of Sciences, Engineering, and Medicine (NASEM) released a report entitled A National Trauma Care System: Integrating Military and Civilian Trauma Systems to Achieve Zero Preventable Deaths After Injury.
-In response, the American College of Surgeons (ACS) and the National Association of State Emergency Medical Services Officials (NASEMSO), with support from the National Highway Traffic Safety Administration (NHTSA), sought to provide a recommendation for and direction on how best to link record-level trauma data across emergency medical services (EMS) and trauma hospital encounters "spanning the entire continuum of care".
-We propose a deterministic approach relying on the introduction of a universally unique and anonymous identifier (UUID) assigned to an emergency medical services (EMS) record.
-The UUID will be recorded in a matched trauma registry record when a hospital abstractor is completing a trauma registry record, as a primary methodology.
-This statement provides an overview of the benefits and considerations of this approach with reference to the technical aspects, privacy, accessibility, and data quality.
+In response, the American College of Surgeons (ACS) and the National Association of State Emergency Medical Services Officials (NASEMSO), with support from the National Highway Traffic Safety Administration (NHTSA), sought to provide a recommendation for the linkage of record-level emergency medical services (EMS) patient care reports with hospital trauma registry records to better elucidate the "continuum of care" for injured patients.

+A deterministic linkage approach is proposed, relying on the introduction of a universally unique identifier (UUID) assigned to an EMS record.
+The UUID would be generated when completing an EMS electronic patient care report (ePCR) and exported to a matched trauma registry record when a hospital abstractor is completing a trauma registry entry.
+This document provides an overview of this approach, citing the benefits and considerations of the proposal with special reference to technical, privacy, accessibility, and data quality issues related to the approach.
+Implementation of this method would result in matched EMS/trauma registry records at the local, state, and national levels.